kalidavide/Walkie_Talkie_Pi/README.md

 ---

 ###
-For a complete, step‑by‑step explanation of the installation, configuration, and testing process — including screenshots, command examples, and troubleshooting — please refer to the **Diploma Thesis (PDF)** included in this repository.
+For a complete, step‑by‑step explanation of the installation, configuration, and testing process — including screenshots, command examples, and troubleshooting — please refer to the **Walkie_Talkie_Pi (PDF)** included in this repository.

 The detailed documentation describes:
 - Preparing and flashing the microSD card using Raspberry Pi Imager